tarskul/JuliaStudyGroup/README.md

 ## Planning

-homework for Thursday 2nd of March:
+2nd of March 2023

+homework:
-+ install everything
++ install everything as indicated above
 + read juliastudygroup.ipynb
 + add basic julia you thought to be nice

+agenda:
++ if there are newcomers: brief overview of last meeting (by means of this readme)
++ brief discussion on any issues during installation
++ playing around with the jupyter notebook to exchange our understanding of the basics of Julia